psyhomb/wireguard-tools/README.md

                                                             Supported action modes are 'rewrite' or 'norewrite' (default) 'rewrite' action mean regenerate ALL, 'norewrite' mean generate only configs and keys for new clients
   -e|--encrypt-config client_name [passphrase]              Encrypt configuration file by using symmetric encryption (if passphrase not specified it will be generated - RECOMMENDED)
-  -d|--decrypt-config client_name                           Decrypt configuration file and print it out on STDOUT -r|--rm-client-config client_name                         Remove client configuration -q|--gen-qr-code client_name [-]                          Generate QR code (PNG format) from client configuration file, if - is used, QR code will be printed out on stdout instead
+  -d|--decrypt-config client_name                           Decrypt configuration file and print it out on stdout -r|--rm-client-config client_name                         Remove client configuration -q|--gen-qr-code client_name [-]                          Generate QR code (PNG format) from client configuration file, if - is used, QR code will be printed out on stdout instead
   -l|--list-used-ips                                        List all clients IPs that are currently in use